kimdhendrick/certotrack/README.md

     grant all privileges on database certotrack_development to certouser;
     grant all privileges on database certotrack_test to certouser;
     grant all privileges on database certotrack_production to certouser;

+#### Note that in one case, I had to do this:

+    alter database certotrack_development owner to certouser;
+    alter database certotrack_test owner to certouser;
+    alter database certotrack_production owner to certouser;

 #### Add CreateDB Attribute to certouser Role